Optimizing performance of quantum operations with non-Markovian decoherence: the tortoise or the hare?

-Our approach applies to a generic open quantum system, comprising a Hamiltonian $H_S$, interacting with an environment (bath) with Hamiltonian $H_B$, through a coupling $H_{SB}$.
-Models of this form are typically treated under the assumptions of weak system-bath coupling (Born) and short bath correlation time (Markov).
-This implies that information about the system only flows away into the environment, and does not return, leading to simple time-local evolution equations for the system reduced density matrix $\rho_S$~\cite{breuer_theory_2007}.
-Such equations have been used to establish performance limits~\cite{caneva_optimal_2009,del_campo_quantum_2013,deffner_quantum_2013} using optimal control~\cite{koch_controlling_2016} in various problems.
-Studying optimal control beyond the Born-Markov approximation has so far been difficult.
+Time-local evolution equations for $\rho_S$ have been used to explore performance limits~\cite{caneva_optimal_2009,del_campo_quantum_2013,deffner_quantum_2013} using optimal control~\cite{koch_controlling_2016} in various problems.
+Studying optimal control beyond their applicability has so far been difficult.
 One approach is to expand the system to incorporate a few modes of the environment, which are then treated exactly, with the remaining environment modes providing Markovian damping.
 This approach has been used to study controllability~\cite{reich_exploiting_2015}, optimal control~\cite{rebentrost_optimal_2009,floether_robust_2012} and speed limits~\cite{deffner_quantum_2013}.
 However, it becomes intractable when one considers more than a few modes of the environment.
 Another method involves computing the time-local dissipator describing non-Markovian dynamics using lowest-order perturbation theory~\cite{hwang_optimal_2012} or the hierarchical equations-of-motion~\cite{mangaud_non-markovianity_2018}.
-These techniques have been used within optimal control to demonstrate fidelity increases, and are effective when the environment spectral density can be approximated by a small number of Lorentzians.
+These techniques have been used within optimal control to demonstrate fidelity increases, and can be effective when the environment spectral density can be approximated by a small number of Lorentzians.
+Another type of approach~\cite{schmidt_optimal_2011} uses the stochastic Liouville equation, but is limited by the need to average over a large and \emph{a priori} unknown number of trajectories.
 Some works~\cite{ohtsuki_non-markovian_2003,ying-hua_optimal_2016,cui_optimal_2008} have obtained optimal protocols under the assumption that the dissipation is described by a fixed time-local dissipator, such as that for a pure dephasing channel~\cite{chin_quantum_2012,bylicka_non-markovianity_2014}.
 An issue, however, is that for optimal control one must consider the effect of the time-dependent control fields on the dissipative processes~\cite{addis_problem_2016}.